-When feeding a homemade raw diet it is important to make sure you are giving your dog a variety of ingredients so you don’t miss out vital nutrients from the diet.
-Follow recipes that are properly prepared for dogs if you can to make sure they aren’t missing vitamins and minerals.
-A multivitamin and mineral supplement can also help to give you peace of mind when it comes to giving your dog what they need.
+When feeding your dog a homemade raw diet it is important to make sure you are using a variety of ingredients so you don’t miss out vital nutrients from the diet.
+Follow raw recipes that are properly prepared for dogs if you can to make sure they aren’t missing vitamins and minerals.
+A multivitamin and mineral supplement like Raw Aid for Cats & Dogs can also help to give you peace of mind when it comes to giving your dog what they need.

 There are also potential risks surrounding food hygiene when it comes to raw feeding your pets.
 Raw food can carry the risk of disease from bacteria and pathogens just like when you are preparing food for yourself.
 Raw meat should be handled and stored with care to prevent food poisoning for you and your dog.

 And of course preparing meals for your dog from home is going to be more time-consuming than offering a commercially prepared food.